-However, the season was not without merit for Alonso: notable performances over the season earned him some attention from much faster teams.
-A clear indication of Alonso’s talent was made when he put his Minardi on an early provisional pole at the US Grand Prix 1.3 seconds ahead of his team-mate.
-You only have to watch legend Michael Schumacher’s face whilst he was watching Alonso to know that even at this early stage, the Spaniard’s quality and control was clear.
+However, the season was not without merit for Alonso: notable performances over the season earned him attention from much faster teams.
+The clearest indication of Alonso’s talent was made when he put his Minardi on an early provisional pole at the US Grand Prix 1.3 seconds ahead of his team-mate.
+You only have to watch German legend Michael Schumacher’s face, whilst he was watching Alonso, to know that even at this early stage the Spaniard’s quality and control was clear.

-Fernando’s 2002 season was spent solely as Renault’s reserve driver behind Jarno Trulli and a young Jenson Button; the latter whom he would later partner for 2 seasons at McLaren.
-His first full season was when, for many, he truly arrived in the sport: Alonso became the youngest driver to achieve pole position with his second race with the team at the Malaysian Grand Prix, breaking Ruben Barichello’s 9 year standing record.
+Fernando’s 2002 season was spent solely as Renault’s reserve driver behind Jarno Trulli and a young Jenson Button, whom he would later partner for 2 seasons at McLaren.
+His first full season in 2003 was when, for many, he truly arrived in the sport: Alonso became the youngest driver to achieve pole position with only his second race with the team at the Malaysian Grand Prix, breaking Ruben Barichello’s 9 year standing record.
 He also went one further at the Hungarian Grand Prix by becoming the youngest driver to ever win a race, taking the 44 year old record from Bruce McLaren.
-Furthermore, in Hungary 2003 Fernando out-qualified his team-mate Jarno Trulli by a whole second before lapping him in a race which he characteristically controlled from the front.
+Furthermore, in Hungary 2003 Fernando out-qualified his team-mate Jarno Trulli by a whole second then lapped him in a race which he controlled.
 This ability to absolutely dominate his team-mates is what crash.net describes as “a recurring feature of Alonso’s career” and the true indicator of why many consider him to be the best driver of his generation.

 From 2003 it was only upwards for the young Alonso, as he carried his car to incredible performances to rival the 7 time champion Schumacher.
-The 2005 San Marino Grand-Prix was the epitome of their rivalry; for the entirety of the last 10 laps Schumacher nipped and tucked over the track to attempt to pass for the lead, but Fernando kept him at bay and won the race with arguably the finest defensive performance of the decade.
-That race was a true ‘changing of the guard moment’ as Fernando went on to beat Michael in the championship in 2005 to become the youngest ever F1 World Champion.
+The 2005 San Marino Grand-Prix was the epitome of their rivalry; for the entirety of a tense final 10 laps Schumacher nipped and tucked over the track to attempt to pass for the lead, but Fernando kept him at bay and won the race with what some think to be the finest defensive performance of the decade.
+That race was a true ‘changing of the guard moment’ as Fernando went on to beat Michael in the championship in 2005 and in doing so, become the youngest ever F1 World Champion.
 The following year, in 2006, he again won the title ahead of Michael to become the youngest ever double champion.
-Whilst both accolades now belong to Sebastian Vettel; Alonso at the time was absolutely untouchable.
+Whilst both accolades now rightly belong to Sebastian Vettel; Alonso at the time was absolutely untouchable.

-However, even then Alonso was not without controversy; being involved in a number of ‘brake tests’ against fellow drivers: involving deliberately braking very hard whilst ahead of his rivals, causing them to have to do likewise and take evasive action to avoid an accident.
-Most notably at Monza in 2006 Alonso was reprimanded for potentially blocking Felipe Massa in qualifying: Fernando then stated “I love the sport, love the fans coming here – a lot of them from Spain but I don’t consider Formula One like a sport any more” thereby showing an early moment of his famous dramatic outspoken nature, which he has become loathed and loved for in equal measure by the paddock.
+However, even then Alonso was not without controversy; being involved in a number of ‘brake tests’ against fellow drivers: involving deliberately braking very hard whilst ahead of his rivals, causing them to do likewise, taking evasive action to avoid accidents.
+Most notably at Monza in 2006, Alonso was reprimanded for potentially blocking future team-mate Felipe Massa in qualifying: Fernando stated “I love the sport, love the fans coming here – a lot of them from Spain, but I don’t consider Formula One like a sport any more” thereby showing an early moment of his famous dramatic outspoken nature, which he has become loathed and loved for in equal measure by the fans.

-However you look at it though, Fernando’s first stint at Renault will be forever remembered as his most successful time in the sport: he racked up 15 pole positions, 15 wins and 37 podiums along with his two world titles during his 5 seasons at the team.
-He was so dominant that on 19 December 2005, Alonso announced that he would be moving to McLaren for 2007 to be paid a reported 39 Million Dollars a season: being able to make such an announcement a year before his Renault contract ended showed how in demand he was as a driver.
+However you look at it though, Fernando’s first stint at Renault will, most likely at this late stage, be forever remembered as his most successful time in the sport: he racked up 15 pole positions, 15 wins and 37 podiums along with his two world titles during his 5 seasons.
+He was so dominant that on 19 December 2005, Alonso announced that he would be moving to McLaren for 2007 to be paid a reported 39 Million Dollars a season: being able to make such an announcement a year before his Renault contract ended, and at such a young age, showed how in demand he was as a driver.

-Upon his move to McLaren an early season Autosport post from 2007 chronicles the huge seismic waves Alonso was making in Formula 1.
-At the time, Fernando’s former manager Marcos Campos stated the opinion that the Spaniard would “surpass Schumacher” before suggesting that “Ron Dennis has found, in Fernando, a new Senna” and in truth neither comparison was unfounded in logic or Alonso’s characteristics.
-To many the Spaniard is still the ultimate driver in F1, with the abilities of Schumacher’s precision & poise mixed with Senna’s pace & passion.
-Therefore one can clearly see that when he moved to McLaren at the tender age 25, he was simply the most magical driver the sport had seen in years: even his long-haired 80’s style seemed to have something of the Ayrton Senna and Alain Prost vibe about it compared to the trimmed figures of Hakkinen and Schumacher.
+An early season Autosport post from 2007 chronicles the seismic waves Alonso was making in Formula 1 by moving to McLaren.
+Fernando’s former manager, Marcos Campos, stated the Spaniard would “surpass Schumacher” before suggesting that “Ron Dennis has found, in Fernando, a new Senna” and in truth neither comparison was unfounded in logic or Alonso’s characteristics.
+To many, the Spaniard is still today the ultimate driver in F1, with the abilities of Schumacher’s precision & poise mixed with Senna’s pace & passion.
+Therefore one can clearly see that when he moved to McLaren at the tender age 25, he was the most magical driver the sport had seen in years: even his long-haired 80’s style seemed to have something of the Ayrton Senna and Alain Prost vibe about it compared to the more trimmed figures of Hakkinen and Schumacher.
 The sky seemed to be a few limits too easy: Fernando Alonso’s potential was infinite, the possibilities beyond all imagination.